joshwrightci/Hackathon2-WeatherOrNot/README.md

 There are various features and user stories that we were not able to implement due to time constraints, but would be added in future iterations of the website.

-- Interactive Map that shows your current search geographical location
+- Interactive Map that shows your current search geographical location.

+- Make previous search clickable to allow the users visit the weather information of their previous searches.

-- Change the backgroung colour based on the temperature of the forecast
+- Change the background colour based on the temperature of the forecast.

+- Create a login section for the users.

-A Weather or Not Production
+### A Weather or Not Production